Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 To make this a straight comparison going forward, we’ll use an average of the two writing speeds above.
 Keep in mind that this is an average spread across different content product types at that same word count.
 If you intend to only create one specific type of content, this number could be higher or lower depending on the guidelines/research involved.

-Side-by-Side Cost Comparison Scenarios: In-House vs. Outsourcing
+Side-by-Side Cost Comparison Scenarios: In-House Writing vs. Outsourced Content Writing

 In Regard to Content Volumes: